 The city’s night markets are a shopper’s paradise.
 From handmade crafts to local delicacies, markets like the Sunday Walking Street, which starts at the Tha Phae Gate, and the Night Bazaar offer endless discoveries.
 It’s a perfect way to immerse yourself in the local culture.

 This is where you can try a sample of the local food for under $1 USD each.
-My guide on the Sunday Night Market shows you how to get there and what to bring.
+My guides on the Sunday Night Market and the Saturday Walking Street show you how to get there and what to bring.

 3. Adventure and Nature Activities